andykeefe/cryptopals/set7/README.md

 This set of cryptopals exercises contains one focused on the MD4 hash function (designed by Ron Rivest, one of the authors of the RSA algorithm).
 Security weaknesses in MD4 were first described in 1991, just a year after its introduction, and it has been illustrated to suffer from collision attacks.
 MD4 is therefore not a standardized hash algorithm, and should not be used in applications.
 This makes it a good exercise.

+## Message Authentication Codes

+Schneier(2015) defines a message authentication code (MAC) as a "key-dependent one way hash function" [4].

 ### References

 [1] Smart, N.P.
 (2013). _Cryptography: An Introduction_. pp. 153-154.